One of the Best in the Omaha Area

 1 Helpful / 0 Not

-Pros: Still a Nicely maintained course with good layout.
-A sign on every hole generally next to the middle tee pad shows hole layout and multiple tee pad and basket positions.
+Pros: Nicely maintained course with good layout.
+A sign on many but not every hole, generally next to the middle tee pad, shows hole layout and multiple tee pad and basket positions.
+Variety of shots required from very open to tight wooded.

 Cons: Multiple tee pads on every hole but generally only the center pad has distances to basket positions.
 While multiple basket positions are shown and poles are visible, there was only one basket per hole, usually on the "B" or Gold position.
 No idea what distances are from other Tee pads.
 Some of the Tee pads are very slick, have gaps between sections or have become very unlevel.

 Other Thoughts: College maintenance staff do a good job with the grass cutting and debris removal but don't know/understand DG equipment needs.
-Believe the driving force behind this course has moved on but hope someone will pick it up and restore it.
+Could still use some TLC on tee boxes and signage.

 1 of 1 people found this review helpful.